 Lead tape plan: None / 2–4 g at 3 & 9 / Tail weight under the grip

-The paddle market is crowded, but that’s good news: there’s a perfect match for every player and budget.
-Start with the right skill-level category, choose a shape that fits your game, and let your main goal, spin, power, or touch, decide the final cut.
-Use the shortlists above to demo a couple of options, and don’t be afraid to tune with an overgrip or a few grams of lead.
+The paddle market is crowded, but that’s good news because there’s a perfect match for every player and budget.
+Start with the right skill-level category, choose a shape that fits your game, and let your main goal, whether it is spin, power, or touch, guide your final choice.
+Use the shortlists above to test a few paddles, and do not hesitate to fine-tune with an overgrip or a few grams of lead tape once you find one that feels right.